Do you use organic shampoo?

 Then you could be forgiven, for believing the ingredients really do what they say on the bottle.

-Petrochemicals, detergents and alcohol, are just some of the ingredients found in shampoo brands that call themselves Organic.
+Many shampoo brands that are labeled organic, contain ingredients that are synthetically produced such as petrochemicals, detergents, and alcohol, these are just some of the ingredients found in shampoo brands that market themselves as Organic.

 This is something the Soil Association is currently trying to address.

 The other problem is, that in order for an ‘organic shampoo’ to be classified as organic, ideally, it needs to be made with an organic soap base, and the only truly natural option is saponified organic oils.